spicydonkey/ecdl/devlog.md

   * a separate machined block for mounting gainchip and lens
   * *slip* or *fixed lens hole* design

-Selected *C230TME-1064* to be the collimating lens for its relatively large but suitable f~=8mm, WD~4mm, and beam diameter~>2mm.
+Selected *C240TME-1064* to be the collimating lens for its relatively large but suitable f~=8mm, WD~4mm, and **beam diameter~>2mm**.

+## 25.09.15
+### Wedged window-beam orientation
+Due to the orientation of the gain module and grating selection, the free-space output beam is not perpendicular to the side walls.
+The C14_AR coating used in the window provides very good (<0.5%) anti-reflection properties for AOI<30deg, while our beam's AOI should be approx. 10 deg.

+### Beam intensity
+Calculated maximum beam intensity (~4 safety factor) is **11 W/cm^2** which is significantly lower than the window's damage threshold at CW regime.

+* Reduced block size
+* slot beam output

+### TODO
+* Port for fiber output connector: requires hermetic sealing and relatively rigid fixture
+* Electrical cables and DVI port
+* thermistor hole
+* Mounting the block
+  * Peltier
+  * outer block?
+  * bolting